Dog Skin Disorders

 Canine Seborrhea

-Canine seborrhea refers to a condition where the skin accumulates a protein called keratin which begins to build up and blocks normal functioning of the sebaceous glands, which are located at the base of the hair folicles.
+refers to a condition where the skin accumulates a protein called keratin which begins to build up and blocks normal functioning of the sebaceous glands, which are located at the base of the hair follicles.
 This causes the dogs hair to become greasy and the skin to become dry.
 In addition to changes in skin and coat condition dogs can develop fever and skin infection.
 There are multiple underlying causes that need to be eliminated, with the specific cause addressed during treatment.

-Treating Itchy Dog Skin Disorders
+Treating Dog Skin Itch

 Antihistamines: In addition to allergy therapy, antihistamines could help a dog suffering from dog skin disorders such as skin itch.
 Common antihistamines for itchy dog skin include Dexchlorpheniramine, Chlorpheniramine and Cyproheptadine, all three in tablet form.
 This type of therapy has few side effects with the exception of making a dog feel drowsy.
 This side effect will have less of an impact as a dog undergoes treatment.